Steve Christou: Political career

 In 2017, Christou first ran for council under the newly amalgamated Cumberland City Council as a member of the Labor Party, which became one of the five biggest councils in New South Wales, and represents approximately 245,000 people.
 Christou was elected as councillor for the Granville Ward in September 2017.

-In September 2019, Christou was elected as Mayor of Cumberland City Council under the Labor party.
-However, during his acceptance speech, resigned from the Labor party after almost 18 years of membership, citing his personal view that the party no longer represented working class values.
+In September 2019, Christou was elected as Mayor of Cumberland City Council under the Labor Party.
+However, during his acceptance speech, he resigned from Labor after almost 18 years of membership, citing his personal view that the party no longer represented working class values.
 Christou stated that he wouldn't have Labor head office dictating to him how he should vote on same sex marriage and late term abortions.

 Christou joined the Our Local Community (OLC) political party in 2019.
 At the 2021 local council elections, Christou was re-elected to his seat in the Granville Ward.
 With the Labor Party being elected with a majority of seats, Christou's Our Local Community Party became the opposition.
 However, he kept his seat as councillor for the Granville Ward.

-Christou ran in the 2022 Australian federal election for the seat of Parramatta.
-He got 3.54% or 2,982 votes.
+Christou ran in the 2022 federal election for the seat of Parramatta.
+He received 3.54% of the vote.

 Christou was re-elected again in the Granville Ward at the 2024 local council elections however he resigned membership of Our Local Community (OLC) citing the party's purported negotiations with Labor in an attempt to broker a deal which would involve the party supporting a Labor Mayor.
 In December 2024, he joined the Libertarian Party.

 Senate candidacy

-Christou was the forth position candidate on the Libertarian–HEART–People First joint ticket for the Senate in New South Wales at the 2025 federal election.
+Christou was the fourth position candidate on the Libertarian–HEART–People First joint ticket for the Senate in New South Wales at the 2025 federal election.